 Why keep a commonplace book today?
-It’s easy to overlook the information that interests us when we are overwhelmed by the volume of information we are exposed to every day.
+It’s easy to overlook the information that interests us when overwhelmed by the volume of information we are exposed to every day.

 Fundamentally, a commonplace book is a collection of quotes we find interesting and relevant to what we believe or what’s contrary to what we believe.